What are the different types of cash register or pos system?

 Q6: What is OEM/ODM service in the context of POS systems?OEM (Original Equipment Manufacturer) and ODM (Original Design Manufacturer) services mean that a company like FAVORPOS can manufacture POS hardware and software based on a client's specific designs (ODM) or produce generic hardware that clients can brand as their own (OEM).
 This allows businesses to create highly customized solutions tailored to their unique market needs and branding.

-Everything You Need to Know About touch screen pos billing machine
+Where to Buy touch screen pos machine in Germany

 For company